-- 3.9 The Committee may decide to second other suitably qualified persons, in addition to the Committee composition identified at paragraph 3.2, who need not be members of CPA Australia, to assist the Committee to achieve its objectives. - 3.10 The Committee Chair must first discuss any proposed secondment with the Chief Learning and Innovation Officer (or equivalent) or delegate. - 3.11 Seconded persons may attend up to two meetings of the Committee in any given year but the secondment may be extended to more than two meetings if merited subject to the approval of the Chief Learning and Innovation Officer (or equivalent) or delegate.
+- 4.9 The Committee may decide to second other suitably qualified persons, in addition to the Committee composition identified at paragraph 4.2, who need not be members of CPA Australia, to assist the Committee to achieve its objectives. - 4.10 The Committee Chair must first discuss any proposed secondment with the Executive General Manager, Professional Standards and Business Support (or equivalent). - 4.11 Seconded persons may attend up to two meetings of the Committee in any given year but the secondment may be extended to more than two meetings if merited subject to the approval of the Executive General Manager, Professional Standards and Business Support (or equivalent).